+At the program base in Durban, students experience the warmth, beauty, and cosmopolitanism of Africa’s busiest port and the fa-vored holiday beach destination for South Africans — home to the largest South Asian community outside India.
 In the greater Durban area, students visit and interact with the residents of an informal shack dwellers settlement.
-They also visit an informal African traders market (including a traditional bead market), an ecotourism project, a center for jazz and popular music, the University of KwaZulu-Natal campus, and several local high schools.
+Additional Durban visits include an informal African traders market (including a traditional bead market), an ecotourism project, a center for jazz and popular music, the University of KwaZulu-Natal campus, and several local high schools.
 Students also visit the Luthuli Museum, the former home of the first African Nobel Peace Prize winner, Chief Albert Luthuli, and the Phoenix Settlement, the former Durban home of Mohandas Gandhi, now a museum.

 During the Johannesburg excursion, students spend time at the following sites:

 - The Constitutional Court, Soweto – where students visit the Hector Pieterson Museum

 - The Mandela House – the former home of Nelson and Winnie Mandela, now a museum